Enter Bird's Name in Search Box:

 Homemade syrup can be readily made, by mixing 1 cup of white sugar with 4 cups of water.
 It is not recommended, that a red food colouring be added to the mix.
 It is however better to purchase a feeder that has a coloured body, red being the better choice.
 The amount of syrup that is placed within a birdfeeder depends on the temperature and the location of the feeder(s).
 The syrup should be changed every few days or when the contents turn cloudy.
 Hanging the feeder in a shady area will preserve the syrup longer as opposed to direct sunlight.
 It is said that hummingbirds will not use a feeder with older or cloudy looking syrup.

 Selecting a hummingbird feeder, that has red plastic flowers spouts, seems to work best in attracting the birds.
-Hummingbirds are very protective of their feeders, and will not share with other hummingbirds.
+The hummingbirds are very protective of their feeders and will not share with other hummingbirds.
 Installing more feeders in different areas of your property will attract a greater number of hummingbirds.

 This is a style of birdfeeder that allows many options as to the design and size of the feeder.
 These feeders work by constantly replenishing the openings at the base of the feeder as the birds eat.
 This "hopper method" works quite well and in the case in some public areas, the feeder may have a holding capacity of 20 liters or more of birdseed, which only requires refilling once a week or less.